ridaefatima/RoverControlsSystem/README.md

 In the Direction pad, the LEFT movement moves spins the claw anticlockwise by spinning wrist left and right in same direction

-In the Direction pad, the RIGHT movement moves spins the claw clockwise by spinning wrist left and right in same direction
+In the Direction pad, the RIGHT movement moves spins the claw clockwise by spinning wrist left and right in same direction.

+ReadMe for Task A:

+I approached this UI by connecting websockets to a keyboard input based python file which had the same outputs as task A. Note that the file was to test if the code works, and was not a good representation of my control system task.
+Upon confirming that the websocket connection worked, I incorporated the use of blender and three.js in my ui design to display a 3D model of the rover.
+The packets are displayed on the ui in real time in a user friendly manner through a split terminal at the bottom of the page.